yash7695/yash_git/README.md

-this is githup remote  file
+this is git hub remote  file
+and this is ssh